steinmanngroup/spectre/README.md

 See [http://daltonprogram.org/](http://daltonprogram.org/) on how to obtain a license and the source code.

 In order for SPECTRE to know where DALTON is you must export the `DALTON` environment variable that points to the folder where you compiled DALTON.
-For example
+SPECTRE also needs to know where CALCIT is installed (slave.py script imports stuff from calcit) For example

     export DALTON=/path/to/where/dalton/was/built